opensesamedoors/emp3r0r/README.md

 This command initiates emp3r0r with:

-- HTTP2/TLS agent listener on random port with valid hostname in TLS certificate
+- HTTP2/TLS agent listener on random port with a TLS server certificate valid for `your.domain.com`
-- WireGuard operator service on specified port (12345)
+- WireGuard operator service on specified port (`12345`)
 - Operator mTLS server on `wg_ip:12346`
 - Pre-registered operator slots (2 in this example)